 Structurally, the pair added glass sliders and windows to take advantage of views out to their newly designed pool and yard, which, with the help of a few desert-planting tomes, was transformed from barren rock to a lush oasis.
 As Krisel’s mid-century bungalows tend to be small, around 1,200 square feet, the addition of all that glazing makes the home feel more spacious than it actually is.

-For stone, one of her central loves, she chose four Cambria designs, including Clareanne from the Marble Collection, a gray surface organically streaked with threads of white, and pale Whitehall, with minute flecks of gray.
-In addition to using Cambria stone on countertops, she fabricated a fireplace that makes an architectural feature of the natural material, inspired by the way designers in the 1970s began to use stone more creatively.
+For stone, one of her central loves, she chose four Cambria quartz designs, including Clareanne from the Marble Collection™, a gray surface organically streaked with threads of white, and pale Whitehall, with minute flecks of gray.
+In addition to using Cambria on countertops, she fabricated a fireplace that makes an architectural feature of the quartz material, inspired by the way designers in the 1970s began to use stone more creatively.
 “What I love about Cambria is its beautiful patterning and utmost durability,” she says.
 “It’s impermeable.
 There’s no worry about having to seal it or maintain it.
 It just works as is.”

 Brass is another material that crops up throughout, as “a pinch of Palm Springs sunshine.”
 See the living room’s Puzzle chandelier by designer-retailer Jonathan Adler—a name synonymous with retro-glam style.
 See too the Cedar & Moss globe pendants, offset and in different sizes, which soften the square angles of the kitchen.
 “Lighting is jewelry for the home,” Boudreau says.
 “I’m obsessed.”

 Walnut, a typically mid-century wood, is much adored by the designer.
 She created paneling of the wood inset with thin brass strips at precise, regular intervals to snake through select rooms.
 “It was a story in itself to get that made!” she remarks with a laugh.
 “We were emphatic about every detail so we had to ensure the grain in every panel matched perfectly.”